Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 If you have time on your side, I highly recommend doing a liveaboard from Cairns.

-Coral Sea Dreaming offers a 1 night liveaboard, but if you’d prefer more time on the reef, Pro Dive has a 2-night liveaboard option.
+Coral Sea Dreaming offers a 1-night liveaboard, but if you’d prefer more time on the reef, Pro Dive has a 2-night liveaboard option, which is what I did.

 Day 3 in Cairns: Daintree Rainforest

-The Daintree is a 2.5 hour drive from Cairns.
+It’s a 2.5-hour drive from Cairns.
 While many people do it as a day trip, it’s better to spend a night or two here as there is so much to see.

 You’ll need to rent a car or opt for a camper van instead.
 This is the most exciting (and affordable) way to explore Tropical North Queensland.